 During your consultation, your attorney will review your case and discuss what you can expect and what compensation you might be able to recover.
-And you want someone in your corner before you file a claim or discuss a settlement offer with an insurance company.
+And you want someone in your corner before you file a personal injury claim or discuss a settlement offer with an insurance company.

 The first few days and weeks after an accident can be crucial to building your case.
-We can gather evidence, speak to witnesses, connect you with doctors who will examine your injuries, and fight to help you recover the compensation you deserve.
+We can gather evidence, speak to witnesses, connect you with doctors who will examine your injuries, and fight to help you recover fair compensation.
 We want you to focus on recovering from your accident.

 Let us take care of the rest.

 Should I Hire an Orlando Motorcycle Accident Lawyer for a Minor Accident?

-On that note, if you have property damage or personal injury insurance, notify your insurance company of the accident regardless of how minor it appears.
+Keep a copy of the police report for your records and your insurance company.
+On that note, if you have property damage or personal injury insurance, notify your insurance company of the accident, regardless of how minor it appears.

 What Should I Do in the Days Following an Orlando Motorcycle Accident?